Imagery layers, tile caches, and map image layers

 Dynamic imagery layers

-Dynamic imagery layers and dynamic image services are published in ArcGIS Enterprise, ArcGIS Image for ArcGIS Online, or published from ArcGIS Pro to an ArcGIS Image Server site.
+Dynamic imagery layers and dynamic image services are published in ArcGIS Enterprise or published from ArcGIS Pro to an ArcGIS Image Server site.
+Dynamic imagery layers can also be hosted in ArcGIS Online by users with a Creator, Professional, or Professional Plus user type with the Publish Hosted Dynamic Imagery privilege.
 They are based on a single image or a collection of images that provide dynamic processing capabilities on the data for custom visualization in a map.
 When the publisher shares the dynamic imagery layer or dynamic image services with you, you can add it to Map Viewer or Map Viewer Classic, where you can query and analyze it.

 Tiled imagery layers